hhrd9/regmixmatch/README.md

 Before running or modifing the code, you need to:
 1. Clone this repo to your machine.
 2. Make sure Anaconda or Miniconda is installed.
-3. Run `conda env create -f environment.yml` for environment initialization.
+3. Run `conda env create -f environment.yml` or `conda env create -f environment3090.yml` for environment initialization, activate environment.

 ### Run the experiments
 As introduced in paper, we implement RegMixMatch based on FreeMatch [1].